mattwit/dhcp-docker/README.md

 # dhcp-docker
 Lightweight vanilla dhcpd Docker container built on Alpine.
-Dhcpd runs as an app in the container.
+Dhcpd runs as app in the container.

 Edit the dhcpd.conf to match your environment.